-- Sometimes a general role of the crown is to support one end of the bridge to replace other missing teeth.
+- Sometimes, the crown’s general role is to support one end of the bridge used to replace other missing teeth.

-- Crowns also play an important role in dentistry because they can help strengthen or weaken the teeth.
+- Crowns also play an essential role in dentistry because they can help strengthen the teeth.

-During the first visit at our Dental Crowns Feasterville PA, , the tooth that will receive the crown is examined and prepared.
-X-rays are taken from the teeth and bones surrounding it.
-In dental caries or infection risk or dental pulp damage, root canal treatment may be required in advance.
+During the first visit at our Dental Crowns Feasterville PA, the tooth that will receive the crown is examined thoroughly.
+X-rays are taken of the teeth and bones surrounding it.
+In cases where infection or dental pulp damage is at risk, root canal treatment may be required in advance.

-To make room for the crown, the teeth that receive it are placed on the top and side.
-The number of teeth depends on the type of crown chosen.
-The all-metal crown is thinner and does not require the removal of the tooth structure like an all-ceramic or metal-ceramic crown.
+To make room for the crown, the tooth/teeth that will receive it are prepared on the top and side.
+The extent of teeth preparation depends on the type of crown chosen.
+The all-metal crown is thinner and does not require removing the tooth structure like an all-ceramic or metal-ceramic crown.
 If too much tooth is missing due to damage or cavities, a filler material is used to “build” enough tooth structure to cover the crown.